• Skip to primary navigation

 pork tenderloin with veggies in baking dish raw

-• Bake until tenderloin is 150°-160° per your taste and potatoes are tender.
-About 30-35 minutes.
-The last few minutes, turn on the broiler and get the color you want.
-Your cooking time may be a bit longer depending on tenderloin size, the veggies, and your oven.
+• Bake until tenderloin is 145ยฐ-160ยฐ per your taste, and potatoes are tenderโ€”about 30-35 minutes.
+In the last few minutes, turn on the broiler and get the color you want.
+Your cooking time may be longer depending on the tenderloin's size, the veggies, and your oven.
+If the tenderloin is done, but the vegetables are not, remove and tent the pork until the vegetables are done.

 cooked pork tenderloin with carrots and potatoes in baking dish

-cut pork tenderloin on blue platter with veggies
+pork tenderloin slices on plate with vegetables

 Recipe Notes